-Small intestinal bacterial overgrowth (SIBO) facts
+Things to know about small intestinal bacterial overgrowth (SIBO)

 - Any underlying illness will also need to be addressed at the same time once therapy is started for SIBO.

 - The prognosis depends upon how well the associated illnesses are managed and the response to therapy.
 Relapse is relatively common.

 SIBO and IBS: FODMAP Foods to Eat and Foods to Avoid

 FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.